AdobeDocs/audience-manager.fr-FR/help/using/reference/aam-glossary.md

 **GAID**

-ID de publication Google, ID de périphérique unique attribué par Google aux périphériques matériels exécutant le système d&#39;exploitation Android.
+ID de publication Google, ID de périphérique unique attribué par Google aux périphériques matériels exécutant le système d'exploitation Android.
 See the [Index of IDs in Audience Manager](../reference/ids-in-aam.md).

 <br>

 **GUID**

 Acronyme de Global - Identifiant unique.
-We don&#39;t use the term GUID in [!DNL Audience Manager].
+We don't use the term GUID in [!DNL Audience Manager].
 In our case, the GUID is the [!DNL Audience Manager] UUID.
 See [Index of IDs in Audience Manager](../reference/ids-in-aam.md).

 ## I-J {#i-j}

 **IDFA**

-Identifiant for Advertisers, l&#39;ID unique d&#39;appareil Apple attribue à ses produits.
+Identifiant for Advertisers, l'ID unique d'appareil Apple attribue à ses produits.
 See the [Index of IDs in Audience Manager](../reference/ids-in-aam.md).

 <br>